RBNZ's Hawkesby says higher currency will help bank's objectives

 WELLINGTON, Dec 7 (Reuters) - A higher New Zealand dollar NZD= will help the central bank achieve its policy objectives, including managing rising inflation risks, more quickly, Assistant Governor Christian Hawkesby said on Tuesday.

-"At the moment a higher currency in the short term will actually help us achieve our objectives more quickly because a strong currency will feed through a lower tradables inflation and feed through to lower inflation, and we are managing inflation from the top side...," Hawkesby said at a virtual debt capital markets event.
+"At the moment a higher currency in the short term will actually help us achieve our objectives more quickly because a strong currency will feed through a lower tradeables inflation and feed through to lower inflation, and we are managing inflation from the top side," Hawkesby said at an event hosted by KangaNews.

+Capacity pressures are building in New Zealand with inflation shooting up and the jobless rate falling sharply.

+The jobless rate plunged to an equal record low of 3.4% in the third quarter as the supply of foreign workers fell to due the pandemic-induced closure of international borders.

+"We have more confidence around the fact that the labor market is tight and that's going to build inflation pressures," he said.

+The New Zealand dollar rose slightly after Hawkesby's comments, later settling 0.2% higher at $0.6737.

-Hawkesby reiterated that the Reserve Bank of New Zealand's monetary policy strategy was to take "considered steps", as seen in the 25-basis-points hike last month.
+Hawkesby also reiterated that RBNZ monetary policy strategy was to take "considered steps", as seen in the 25-basis-points hike last month.

 ((praveen.menon@thomsonreuters.com; +6448028163; Reuters Messaging: praveen.menon.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/Journopraveen))